three-bedroom-apartment/TBA/src/about.md

 TBA is
 Interested in the failure of language, and
 contemporary materials, techlnogies, and processes etc
+Characters and narrative

 multi-discplinary falling apart